 Waters' book states that "mysteriously, at the very moment the suicide verdict was announced, a haunting high-pitched scream reverberated throughout the building.
 Janitors thought the boiler had exploded until it was discovered that the timing cable on courthouse clock had suddenly snapped.
 Time stood still on the courthouse clock tower for many years until money was saved to replace the expensive copper cable.
 The clock still acts as if possessed by unseen forces now and then, and paranormal investigators have become convinced that it is a message from the grave of Laura Mathews."

 So as usual, you're probably all wondering what this crazy blogger from up in Nova Scotia is going on about and how it could possibly connect to figure skating... and as usual, my job is to do a little 360 and bring things full circle a little bit.
 Today, the Acacia Hotel rents rooms for senior housing and also hosts a beauty parlour, barbershop and until just a few years ago, a little hole in the wall Cheers type pub called Jinx Place.
 The bar was owned by a woman named Jeanne A "Jinx" Clark, who according to Waters' book was "a tough-as-nails ranchers daughter".
 She was also a champion figure skater who performed at The Broadmoor, toured with the Holiday On Ice show for fifteen years and travelled all over the world during the forties and fifties before buying the bar in 1960.
-Clark passed away in March 2007 and interestingly enough as it relates to this piece was a history buff herself - she was the curator at the Lamar Big Timbers Museum.
-Clark was evidently quite proud of her history as a figure skater and proudly displayed her lucky skates above the cash register at Jinx Place along with a sprig of plastic mistletoe.
+Jinx passed away in March 2007 and interestingly enough as it relates to this piece was a history buff herself - she was the curator at the Lamar Big Timbers Museum.
+Jinx was evidently quite proud of her history as a figure skater and proudly displayed her lucky skates above the cash register at Jinx Place along with a sprig of plastic mistletoe.
 She had won a figure skating competition on Christmas Eve of 1946.

 "Legend has it" that Jinx Clark's bar was haunted by Laura Mathews and local artist Gail Anne Bailey even painted a ghostly painting of the young actress who met a suspicious and tragic end.
 According to Waters' book, one night a group of costumed actors from a local community theatre group when to Jinx Place after a show.
 An actor named Robert Rais saw a costumed entertainer in period clothing who wasn't part of their group and asked her if she was an entertainer as well.
 She apparently looked just like the woman in Bailey's painting of Mathews.
 The costumed actress disappeared before Rais' eyes and he left screaming.
-Waters' book purports that Jinx grabbed a gun from behind the counter and exclaimed "if that damn ghost scares away any more good paying customers, I'll shoot her" and then (accidentally?) shot a hole through the ceiling.
-Apparently after the dust settled, a shell shocked old barfly responded to Jinx with "if that was last call, all you had to do was say so."
+Waters' book purports that Jinx grabbed a gun from behind the counter and exclaimed, "If that damn ghost scares away any more good paying customers, I'll shoot her!" and then (accidentally?) shot a hole through the ceiling.
+Apparently after the dust settled, a shell shocked old barfly responded to Jinx with, "If that was last call, all you had to do was say so."
 Ghost or not, you don't MESS with a figure skater apparently!

 The space occupied by Jinx Place in the Acacia Hotel building is now (or at least was recently) occupied by a print centre and is located right in heart of downtown Colorado Springs at 104 East Platte Avenue.
 One has to wonder if Laura's ghost still remains earthbound and connected to the last place she took up residence before her untimely death?
 You can go get some photocopies made and find out.
 I'll just stay here with my wine until you get back and tell me ALL about it.